kleinomicslab/mrbin/cran-comments/cran-comments.md

 ## Update

+This is an update (version 1.9.0).
+Changes to this version are minor and can be found in the NEWS.md file.

+## Test environments
+* local Windows 11, R 4.2.2
+* Local Linux, Ubuntu 24.04.1 LTS, R 4.4.2

+## Update

+This is an update (version 1.8.0).
+Changes to this version are minor and can be found in the NEWS.md file.

+## Test environments
+* local Windows 11, R 4.2.2
+* Local Linux, Ubuntu 24.04.1 LTS, R 4.4.2

+## Update

+This is an update (version 1.7.5).
+Changes to this version are minor and can be found in the NEWS.md file.

+## Test environments
+* local Windows 10 install, R 4.2.2
+* Windows, using devtools::check_win_devel()
+* Linux, using devtools::check_rhub()

+## Update

+This is an update (version 1.7.4).
+Changes to this version are minor and can be found in the NEWS.md file.

+## Test environments
+* local Windows 10 install, R 4.2.2
+* Windows, using devtools::check_win_devel()
+* Linux, using devtools::check_rhub()

+## Update

 This is an update (version 1.7.3).
 Changes to this version are minor and can be found in the NEWS.md file.

 ## Test environments